Getting Started

 Deploying to Railway

 Railway is the recommended production host — it handles Docker builds, zero-downtime deploys, automatic TLS, and custom domains out of the box.
-The repo includes a railway.json that wires both services (Next.js and PocketBase) into a single project.
+Once the public repo is available (Q3 2026 at github.com/VeloCMS), Railway auto-deploys from git push.
+Until then, use the Railway Docker registry directly or contact hello@velocms.org for managed hosting.

 terminal